Tonya Lawani: Early life and education

 Tonya Lawani, originally from Edo State, was born in Kaduna State in the northern part of Nigeria to the family of nine.
 She is the last born of seven children.
 Lawani had her secondary education at the Federal Government Girls’ College, Bwari, Abuja.
 She holds an MBA from Metropolitan School of Business & Management UK, a Bachelor of Science degree from Ahmadu Bello University, Zaria, Kaduna State, where she studied Economics.
 She is fluent in French, English and Hausa languages.
 She is an alumna of Lagos Business School, and has completed executive programmes at Harvard University.

 Career

-Tonya Lawani is Chief Executive Officer, SEAL Group, a multi-sectoral conglomerate with business interests in manufacturing, advertising, hospitality, real estate, print media and other sectors.
-She started her entreprenuerial journey while she was an undergraduate at the Ahmadu Bello University.
+Tonya Lawani is chief executive officer, SEAL Group, a multi-sectoral conglomerate with business interests in manufacturing, advertising, hospitality, real estate, print media and other sectors.
+She started her entrepreneurial journey while she was an undergraduate at the Ahmadu Bello University.
 Upon graduation, she established a merchandising and retail outfit, called the Virgin Vie Angel Limited in 2005.
-A year later, she founded ABC Inflatables Nigeria Limited - an advertising company.
+A year later, she founded ABC Inflatables Nigeria Limited – an advertising company.
 In 2010, Virgin Hospitality Company was established by Lawani.
-She later founded the Quick Print Shop Limited “to complete the value chain of all activities in the SEAL Group.”
+She later founded the Quick Print Shop Limited "to complete the value chain of all activities in the SEAL Group."
 Tonya Lawani sits on the boards of several companies, including NASCON Allied Industries Plc, (a subsidiary of Dangote Group), Corona Schools’ Trust Council, Tatum Bank, amongst others.
 She was appointed Advisory Committee member of the National Institute of Sports in August 2025.